Editor’s note: This post was originally published on 10/24/17 and has been updated for accuracy and comprehension.

 Check it out:

 Statistically speaking, this is great news for salesmen.
-Bots provide another sales channel, another way a customer could buy a product or service.
+Bots provide another sales channel – an additional way a customer could buy a product or service.

 Nordstrom’s chatbot is a perfect example of this.
-The store needed a way to divert their customers from their website during the peak holiday season in 2015, and allow them a quick way to purchase a product.
+The store needed a way to divert their customers from their website during the peak holiday season, and allow them a quick way to purchase a product.

-So they built a bot that was operational just for those winter months.
+So they built a bot that was operational just for those few months.
 It provided the added help AND made Nordstrom stand out as a cool brand.

 Another great example is food bots, or chatbots that are designed to help people order food out.